 7. Worldwide Cement.
 Evolutionists believe that most limestone was produced organically in shallow seas, because corals and shelled creatures live in shallow seas, which are generally warmer and have higher evaporation rates.
 With greater evaporation, the remaining solution is more likely to reach concentrations at which organisms can produce shells and other forms of limestone.

 Organic limestone is primarily produced within 30 degrees of the equator.
 However, limestone layers and cement are not concentrated near the equator.
-Rocks are just as likely to be held together with limestone cement at all latitudes.
-Obviously, whatever produced limestone was global in scope.
+Rocks, cemented with limestone, are found at all latitudes.
+Obviously, whatever produced inorganic limestone was global in scope.

 8. Limestone and Silica Cement.
-As dissolved CO2 slowly escaped the flood waters, limestone precipitated into the tiniest cracks it could find.
+As dissolved CO2 slowly escaped the flood waters, limestone and quartz precipitated into the tiniest cracks it could find.
 In this way, cementing occurred.
+(This solves “the quartz problem.”
+4)

 After limestone, silica (SiO2) is the second most common cementing agent in rocks.
 Derived from quartz, silica dissolves only 6 parts per million in pure water at 77°F (25°C).
 As temperatures rise, more silica goes into solution.
 At 300°F (150°C), silica concentrations reach 140 parts per million.
 If a silica-rich solution occupied the pore space between sand grains, silica would precipitate on their solid surfaces as the water cooled, cementing loose grains into rocks.

 Only under high pressure can water reach such high temperatures.
 The hydroplate theory shows how both high temperature and pressure conditions existed in the subterranean chamber.
-[See page 118.]
-Also, frictional sliding of deep rock surfaces generated enormous heat, which melted rock, forming magma.
+[See page 129.]
+Also, frictional sliding of deep rock surfaces and plastic deformations generated enormous heat, which melted rock, forming magma.
 These hot surfaces heated deep, high-pressure water containing abundant quartz grains.

 Silica also plays a role in the petrification of wood.
 As the flood waters drained, continental basins became lakes.
 Trees floating in warm postflood lakes often became saturated with silica-rich solutions.
 Petrification occurred as the water cooled and silica precipitated on cellulose surfaces.
-Petrification has been duplicated in the laboratory when silica concentrations reach 140 parts per million.16 Arizona’s famous petrified forest lies in the center of what was Hopi Lake, while the petrified logs in Utah’s Escalante Petrified Forest and along the Green River both lie in what was Grand Lake.
+Petrification has been duplicated in the laboratory when silica concentrations reach 140 parts per million.17 Arizona’s famous petrified forest lies in the center of what was Hopi Lake, while the petrified logs in Utah’s Escalante Petrified Forest and along the Green River both lie in what was Grand Lake.
 The sudden emptying of both lakes eroded the Grand Canyon.
-[For many more details about petrified wood and the formation of the Grand Canyon, see pages 187–218.]
+[For many more details about these lakes, petrified wood, and the formation of the Grand Canyon, see pages 224– 262.]